-- Press the large (left) pedal and hold until bowl is clean.
-Release pedal slowly.
-A small amount of water will remain in the bowl. - To add more water to the bowl than the normal 2" automatic refill, press the small (right) pedal and hold until desired amount has been added.
-Release pedal slowly.
+- Move the black lever to the right and hold until the bowl is clean.
+(The black lever also moves the white lever.)
+Release levers slowly.
+A small amount of water will remain in the bowl. - 2.
+To add more water to the bowl than the 2" automatic refill, move the white lever to the right and hold until desired amount has been added.
+Release lever slowly.